aroberge/ideas/docs/source/index.rst

 Ok, perhaps you can tell me and it might make sense to change what I wrote.

-**People from the Python-ideas mailing lists mentioned that I should look at this project for my idea, but I don't know where to start.**
+**People from the Python-ideas mailing lists mentioned that I should look at this project for my suggestion for a new syntax, but I don't know where to start.**

 Just keep reading.